Lucaspec72/LucaSoft-J.O.U.R.N.A.L/README.md

 # LucaSoft J.O.U.R.N.A.L
 The J.O.U.R.N.A.L (Just anOther User Redaction & Navigation Assistant by Lucaspec72) is a Python program that handles the creation, encryption and storage of log/journal files.
 Kinda works like a diary of sorts.

+How to use :

+When starting the program, it will prompt you to enter your username (case sensitive), and your password (or ask you to create one if the account doesn't exists yet).
+The password of a user cannot currently be changed, but the option should be added within a few weeks.

 Note: this is a WIP project i've started around october 8 2021.

 Here are some screenshot to show off how the program currently looks :